Nesvilab/FragPipe/docs/tutorial_open.md

 The open search strategy allows large mass differences between unmodified peptide sequences and experimentally observed precursors, enabling discovery of post-translational modifications (PTMs) directly from the data without the need to specify them in the analysis.
 One common use for open searches is finding experimental artifacts that can be included in subsequent closed searches to increase proteome coverage.
 Many sample preparation methods can modify peptides and reduce the likelihood of recovering them in a typical search.
 One such protocol is formalin-fixed paraffin-embedding (FFPE), a widely used tissue preservation method.
 There are a few different modification palettes that have been suggested in the literature (Metz et al., J. Biol.
 Chem., 2004; Hood et al., Mol.
 Cell.
 Proteom., 2005; Zhang et al., Proteomics, 2015) and we are interested in knowing which of these modifications, if any, are most relevant to our data.

-For this tutorial, we will use one spectral file (2014-03-14\_-\_NSN\_-\_38B\_-\_2.mzML) from an FFPE-preserved sample of amyloid deposits in eye tissues, acquired on a SCIEX TripleTOF, originally in .raw format that has been [converted to .mzML by ProteoWizard](https://fragpipe.nesvilab.org/docs/tutorial_convert.html).
+For this tutorial, we will use one spectral file ([2014-03-14\_-\_NSN\_-\_38B\_-\_2.mzML, download from Dropbox here](https://www.dropbox.com/s/fdjpdl07tn7tnk8/2014-03-14_-_NSN_-_38B_-_2.mzML?dl=0)) from an FFPE-preserved sample of amyloid deposits in eye tissues, acquired on a SCIEX TripleTOF, originally in .raw format that has been [converted to .mzML by ProteoWizard](https://fragpipe.nesvilab.org/docs/tutorial_convert.html).
 (Publication: Nielsen, Nadia Sukusu, et al. "Insight into the protein composition of immunoglobulin light chain deposits of eyelid, orbital and conjunctival amyloidosis."
 Journal of proteomics & bioinformatics (2014).)

 ##### Tutorial contents